SRodi/srodi.github.io/_posts/2025-09-23-kubernetes-networking-series-part-3.md

 ### The Glue: Conntrack

-You might wonder: "If the destination IP is changed from the Service IP to the Pod IP, how does the Pod know how to reply?"
+You might wonder: "If the destination IP is changed from the Service IP to the Pod IP, how does the response get back correctly?"

-The answer is **conntrack** (Connection Tracking).
+The answer is conntrack (Connection Tracking).

-The Linux kernel tracks every connection passing through it.
-When the DNAT happens, `conntrack` makes a note: "I changed packet X destined for 10.96.0.100 to 10.244.1.5".
+The Linux kernel tracks every connection and records any NAT transformations.
+When DNAT occurs (Service IP → Pod IP), conntrack stores that mapping.

-When the Pod replies, it sends a packet back to the Client.
-The kernel sees this reply, looks up its table, and reverses the translation (SNAT).
-It changes the Source IP from the Pod IP back to the Service IP.
+When the Pod replies, it simply responds to the source IP it sees.
+The kernel then consults conntrack and automatically applies the reverse NAT transformations, ensuring the response is routed back correctly to the client.

 ### See it in action